What is Applied Behavior Analysis?

 Is ABA just for young children who are diagnosed with autism?

 No, ABA is effective for all children and all disabilities.
-Autism and Behavior Services serves all ages.
+Autism and Behavior Services serves ages 2-21.

 What methodologies do you use within Applied Behavior Analysis?